How to Make the Best of It (When You Believe IT is a Big Mistake)

 If I wasn’t writing to you about this . . .

 I’d still be wallowing.
-But since I wanted to give you a good report, I’m lighting a fire under my own butt.
+But since I wanted to have something positive to say, I’m lighting a fire under my own butt and giving all my angst to God.

 So thanks.